Guests have their own stories to tell about the paranormal activity caused by a variety of characters

-It is a three story, neoclassical building that makes good use of all its space.
-The outside craftsmanship is stunning; reflecting the large amount of money that was spent to build it.
-It is a beauty from the outside, with a marble base, and white brick and granite, put together in the most admirable way.
+The Enders Hotel is a three story, neoclassical building that makes good use of all its space.
+The outside craftsmanship is stunning, reflecting the large amount of money spent to build it.
+It is a beauty from the outside, with a marble base, and white brick and granite, put together in a most admirable way.

-There are thirty bed and breakfast rooms mostly found on the third floor.
-Others are on the 2nd floor.
-Many of the rooms have the original hotel antiques, with modern comforts as well.
-The prices for the bed and breakfast hotel rooms range from $65.00 a night to $195.00 a night; depending on the level of comfort and convenience you desire.
+There are thirty bed and breakfast rooms, mostly on the third floor, though some are on the second.
+Many of the rooms have original antiques, with modern comforts as well.
+Prices for the bed and breakfast rooms range from $65.00 to $195.00 a night, depending on the level of comfort and convenience you desire.

-The second floor is home to a historical museum containing artifacts from the past; “to step back in time to the 1900’s American Frontier.”
-One of the displays is a women’s parlor that takes up the space of an entire room.
+The second floor is home to a historical museum containing artifacts from the past, “to step back in time to the 1900’s American Frontier.”
+One of the displays is a women’s parlor that takes up the entire room.

 The first floor has The Geyser View Restaurant, and rooms for banquets and receptions, and a gift shop.

 Designed by architect Herman Falkenberg of Soda Springs, and built by C.K.
-Blocker, The Enders Building became the showcase building of this little town.
-It became a 1917 mall on the first and second floors; a place for stores, services, and a restaurant.
-It’s ballroom became the nucleus of social events as well: parties, weddings and receptions; the center of the social scene.
+Blocker, The Enders Building became a showcase for this little town.
+Originally it was a mall on the first and second floors, a place for stores, services, and a restaurant.
+Its ballroom became the nucleus of social events as well: parties, weddings and receptions, the center of the social scene.
 The third floor became The Ender Hotel and was successful for many years.

-After William and Theodore Enders retired, a series of owners used The Enders Building as place of successful commercial enterprises.
-William and Theodore sold The Enders Building to Roy Kimball who took over the reigns and ran The Ender Hotel and businesses.
-In 1950, Mr. & Mrs. J.M.
-Frazier bought The Enders Building and added a coffee shop along with the hotel.
+After William and Theodore Enders retired, a series of owners used The Enders Building as place for successful commercial enterprises.
+The building was sold to Roy Kimball, who took over the reigns and ran The Ender Hotel and its businesses.
+In 1950, Mr. and Mrs. J.M.
+Frazier bought it and added a coffee shop.

-In the 1960’s, Glen and Olive Enders, probably relatives of William and Theodore, were the next owners who carried on running the restaurant and The Ender Hotel.
+In the 1960s, Glen and Olive Enders, probably relatives of William and Theodore, were the next owners.

-Lynn G. & Beth Beus bought The Enders Building from Glen and Olive in the 1970’s and began closing the hotel during the winter months.
+Lynn G. and Beth Beus bought The Enders Building in the 1970s and began closing it during the winter months.
 Uh oh.
-The Hotel became a no frills “working man’s hotel.”
-The Enders Building needed funds to restore and renovate, but there was only money for maintenance.
+The building became a no frills “working man’s hotel.”
+Over time, it came to need funds to restore and renovate, but there was only money for maintenance.

 By 1991, The Enders Building had become a huge fixer-upper opportunity.
-Being a building that cost 75,000 dollars to build in 1917, the price tag to restore it in 1991 would be much greater than what most people could afford.
+The price tag to restore it would be much greater than what most people could afford.

-After Louise O. Collard purchased The Enders Building; now a creaky old Dame, Louise moved into the structure and closed the second and third floors because of their run-down, unlivable condition, but still ran The Enders Cafe and the Office Bar & Lounge to bring in some revenue to keep the lights and heat on, and pay the mortgage.
+By the time Louise O. Collard purchased The Enders Building, it was a creaky old Dame.
+Louise moved in and closed the run-down second and third floors, but still ran The Enders Cafe and the Office Bar & Lounge to bring in enough revenue to keep the lights and heat on, and pay the mortgage.

 Louise had a plan though.
-While she couldn’t afford to restore it, Louise was able to get protection for The Enders Building.
-She gathered other people in the town of Soda Springs; specifically Craig Call and the Caribou Historical Society, who were worried about the future of the building.
+While she couldn’t afford to restore it, she was able to get protection for The Enders Building.
+She gathered other people in Soda Springs, specifically Craig Call and the Caribou Historical Society, who were worried about the future of the building.
 Together, they applied and got The Enders Building onto the National Registry of Historic Buildings on May 14th, 1993.

-In 1997, Soda Springs graduate Rex G. Maughan, creator of The Soda Springs Idaho Historical Museum Inc., bought The Enders Building from Louise Collard.
-As a tribute to his “Class of 54” and the community who has long loved this cherished Enders Building, his foundation went on a four year renovation/restoration of The Enders Building which cost over one million dollars.
-While it was a hefty price, The Enders Building is once more the pride of this little town, with all three of its floors being put to good use!
+In 1997, Rex G. Maughan, creator of The Soda Springs Idaho Historical Museum Inc., bought the building from Louise Collard.
+As a tribute to his “Class of 54” and to the community that long loved the Enders, his foundation went on a four year renovation/restoration of it which cost over one million dollars.
+While it was a hefty price, The Enders Building was once more the pride of Soda Springs, with all three of its floors being put to good use!

-Apparently, some people who loved this place while alive, continue to visit or reside here in spirit form.
+Apparently, some people who loved this place in life, continue to visit or reside here in spirit form.

 HISTORY OF MANIFESTATIONS

-While no one knows for sure who is staying here in their afterlife, there are some possible reasons why they would choose to do so.
+While no one knows for sure who the hotel’s spectral residents are, there are some possible reasons why they would choose to stay here.

 Renovating and restoring a historical building can act like an environmental trigger, drawing spirits who had strong connections to the structure back into this world.
 Spirits who never left the structure can become active participants in their newly renewed favorite place.

-Past owners, employees and guests that are spirit form are likely candidates.
+Past owners, employees and guests in spirit form are likely candidates.

-People who died in accidents or killed in other ways in structures, sometimes like to stay where they died, especially if they liked the place.
-Urban legend says that a man was shot and killed here.
+People who died in accidents or who were killed in other ways in structures, sometimes choose to stay where they perished, especially if they liked the place.
+One urban legend says that a man was shot and killed here.
 Another legend claims that a man fell down the stairs.

-When peoples’ one-time cherished items are on display, they sometimes come and visit them.
-The museum on the second floor has many personal items of people who lived in town or the area surrounding the town.
+When peoples’ one-time cherished possessions are on display, their spirits sometimes come and visit them.
+The museum on the second floor has many personal items of people who lived in town or in surrounding areas.

 Ghost Hunter groups have caught hard evidence that backs up what staff and guests have experienced, though they haven’t made it public.